00012297/nm/README.md

 # Description
 This website was created to fulfill Web Technology module’s requirements and does not represent an actual company or service.
 The website is about online cources of Programming, Designing in IT Club.
+Website includes brief information about the Learning Center, cources and includes registration form for cource.

 # Technologies
 - HTML